Table of Contents

 Who uses Accrual Accounting?

-Accrual accounting is frequently used by businesses and organisations, particularly those with complicated financial processes and a need to give a more realistic picture of their financial status.
+Accrual accounting is frequently used by businesses and organizations, particularly those with complicated financial processes and a need to give a more realistic picture of their financial status.

-Large corporations, medium-sized businesses, government agencies, and non-profit organisations all use it.
+Large corporations, medium-sized businesses, government agencies, and non-profit organizations all use it.

 This strategy provides a more complete picture of financial performance and helps in long-term planning, decision-making, and compliance with accounting rules and regulations.